I remember it like it happened yesterday.

 As Gilad Atzmon says: “Jewish power is the ability to get us to stop talking about Jewish power.”

-Posted by Kevin Barrett on 10:29 am, With 0 Reads, Filed under Of Interest.
+Posted by Kevin Barrett on January 11, 2014, With 36942 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.